 - 1 Turn on the computer. - 2 Press the eject button (1) to open the drive.
-The tray slides out. - 3 Place a disc in the middle of the tray with the label side facing up until the disc clicks into place. - 4 Close the tray by pushing it gently. - See the Troubleshooting Guide if you have problems using discs.
+The tray slides out. - 3 Place a disc in the middle of the tray with the label side facing up until the disc clicks into place.

+4 Close the tray by pushing it gently.

+See the printed Guide to Troubleshooting and Recovering your VAIO System if you have problems using discs.